Two-Stage Penalized Regression Screening to Detect Biomarker-Treatment Interactions in Randomized Clinical Trials: Acknowledgements

 \section{Acknowledgements}

 This work was funded by the UK Medical Research Council (grant number MR/R502303/1 to J.W., grant number MC\_UU\_00002/9 to A.P. and P.J.N., grant number MC\_UU\_00002/6 to J.M.S.W.).
 P.J.N. acknowledges support from the NIHR Cambridge Biomedical Research Centre.
 The authors thank the START trial investigators for use of their data.
-The authors also acknowledge Stephen Atkinson and Mark Thursz for providing the STOPAH trial data.